Free-Prep-Clep.com

 Closing Thoughts

 As I've mentioned earlier; the Substance Abuse DSST is probably one of the easiest Upper Level DSST's.
 Though there are plenty of drugs to keep track of, the questions are pretty much the same throughout.
-Symptoms of addiction, withdrawal, and the ways to deal with them.
-What are the effects of those drugs on pregnant women, unborn babies, and others.
+You'll need to know symptoms of addiction, withdrawal, and the ways to deal with them.
+You'll also probably see questions about the effects of those drugs on pregnant women, unborn babies, and others.

 Best of luck!